Percolation Test in Beaulieu

 - Smart Drainz -

-How Percolation Tests Inform Drainage Design and Installation
+How Percolation Tests Inform Drainage Design & Installation

 In areas such as Beaulieu, where rural and semi-rural properties often rely on off-mains drainage, understanding the site-specific suitability of the ground is critical.
 A percolation test is the foundational element in assessing whether the land can adequately support a drainage system.
 The outcome of this test directly affects system type, soakaway sizing, and layout, and determines whether further compliance steps—such as applying for Environmental Agency Discharge Permits—are necessary.